-We will be holding our next Restore St. Charles workday this Saturday, April 17th.
+Please note that we are holding our next Restore St. Charles workday Saturday, July 16th.

-We plan to support our friends at Emmaus House by performing yard work and power washing a deck at the site of one of their community homes.
+1. Emmaus Homes Support: We plan to support our friends at Emmaus Homes with interior painting at one of their community homes.

 If your objective is to change the world, what better place to begin than to help your neighbor in need?!